HSLdevcom/jore4-graphql-playground/README.md

 ```

 Open http://localhost/ in two different browsers and wait for the backend to initialize itself.
-Then click away on the map.
+Then click away on the map and the created markers.

 ## So what?

-Clicking new points on the map within either browser window causes both views to get updated.
+Clicking, dragging or deleting new points on the map within either browser window causes both views to get updated.

 Some assumed benefits:
 - The UI stays synchronized with the state of the backend.
-- The React component [responsible for showing the points](frontend/src/components/CircleLayer.tsx) consists solely of specifying the GraphQL subscription and how to display the received data.
+- The React component [responsible for showing the points](frontend/src/components/CircleLayer.tsx) has little extra fluff.
 - Server-side state caching in the frontend is handled by the GraphQL client library.
 - Only state changes relevant for each subscription is sent from the server to each client.
 - No polling code is needed in the frontend due to GraphQL subscriptions.